fajoy/typhoonae/doc/source/introduction.rst

 thing`.

 The basic idea of this document is to give a brief explanation on principles and design descisions behind TyphoonAE.
-By reading this documentation you can learn how to install your own app engine runnig your apps.
+You can learn how to install your own app engine runnig your apps.

 If you are interested in developing TyphoonAE itself, this book contains a refrence guide.
 You'll get an architecture overview and an introduction to the